 Hi, I’m Caroline!
-Welcome to my blog.
-Here I share the healthy sugar-free and mostly vegetarian recipes that I enjoy on a daily basis.
+I’m a french registered dietitian living in Saint John, New-Brunswick.
+Here, I share the wholesome vegetarian recipes that I enjoy on a daily basis.
+All the treats you’ll find here are sweetened with fruits and filled with healthy ingredients.
 In addition to being sugar-free, many of my recipes can be made gluten-free and allergy-friendly.
 I include ingredient substitutions when possible, as well as nutrition and allergy information to help you choose the best recipes for your needs.

 It escalated like this until the summer of 2011, when I was at my worst.
 I was thinking about food every minute of every day.
 Food controlled me.
 Naturally, I had gained weight.
 I went from being about 110 pounds at 5’2, to 140 pounds in a year.
-The only reason I didn’t gain more weight was because I exercised and dieted to undo most of my binging.
+The only reason I didn’t gain more weight was because I exercised and restricted my calories to undo most of my bingeing.
 I wasn’t comfortable in my own body, feeling self-conscious everywhere I went.

-During my second year of university, in 2013, I started dating Shaun.
-As sweet as he is, he always surprised me with my favorite chocolate.
-Little did I know, I was slowly falling into my old habits.
-Don’t get me wrong, I would never blame him for what followed, it was bound to happen anyways.
+During my second year of university, in 2013, my cravings slowly came back.
+It was bound to happen at one point.
+I used food for comfort in periods of stress.
 At that point, I was hopeless.
 I didn’t know why I lost control over food and I was scared that I always would.
-What scared me the most was that I was gaining weight from binging and I was studying to become a dietitian.
-How could I tell people to eat healthy when I wasn’t even able to do so myself?
+What scared me the most was that I was gaining weight from bingeing and I was studying to become a dietitian.
+How could I help others eat healthy when I wasn’t even able to help myself?

-My binging went on for a few months and I gained about 10 pounds before I went for help in September of 2014.
-If I could go back, I would of gone for help the first time, because that’s what I needed.
-I learned that I have a sugar addiction, something that is surprisingly common, but that a lot of people ignore.
-The thing is, sugar is as addicting as many drugs and the only way I could overcome this was to stop eating sugar for good.
+My bingeing went on for a few months before I went for help in September of 2014.
+That’s when I decided to stop eating sugar.
+It’s not something I would recommend to anyone, but for me, it works.
+Having sugar in moderation never seemed to work for me.
+The thing is, sugar was my drug and the only way I could overcome this was to stop eating it for good.
 Not just for a month or a year, but for LIFE.
-Hard to hear, but I had no other choice.
 It was either living without sugar or living for sugar.

-So here I am in 2017, three years without sugar.
+So here I am now, more than three years without sugar.
 Was it hard?
 Yes.
 Does it get easier?
 Definitely!
 I no longer obsess over my weight or the calories I consume.
-Instead, I focus on my performance at the gym and the way my body feels when I eat.
+Instead, I focus on the way my body feels when I eat.
 I also exercise because I learned to love it, not because I’m punishing myself.
-I now live in an apartment with Shaun and it gives me control of my environment.
-One of the most important things when recovering from a sugar addiction is to avoid having easy access to sugar.
-Being able to stop any food that causes cravings to come in the house is a big help!
+I now live in an apartment with my fiancé Shaun and it gives me control of my environment.
+Being able to stop any food that causes cravings to come in the apartment is a big help!

-With time though, I’m gaining more control.
-Three years without sugar and I’m now comfortable baking a sugar-filled dessert for my family or keeping chocolate in the house when I’m buying Christmas presents.
+With time, I’m gaining more control.
+Over three years without sugar and I’m now comfortable baking a sugar-filled dessert for my family or keeping chocolate in the house when I’m buying Christmas presents.
 I’m so used to living without sugar that I never even consider eating it anymore.
-Yes I do get cravings sometimes (I’m still human!), but I’m able to satisfy them with fruit-sweetened desserts or even just a fruit or a small piece of unsweetened chocolate (you get used to it).
+Yes, I do get cravings sometimes (I’m still human!), but I’m able to satisfy them with fruit-sweetened desserts or even just a piece of fruit or a small piece of unsweetened chocolate (you get used to it).
 I’ll always have to be careful not to go back to my old ways, but it does get easier.
 It really does!

-I don’t follow a restrictive diet, but because of my addiction, there are certain things I have to avoid.
+I don’t follow a restrictive diet, but there are certain things I try to avoid.
 I don’t eat any added sugar.
 This pretty much excludes any processed food.
 I limit myself to homemade desserts sweetened with dates, raisins, bananas or any other fruits.
 I avoid having any refined wheat at home, including white bread and pasta, but I won’t stop myself from eating some at the restaurant once in a while.
-I also need to avoid eating too much salt and fat since these can become as addicting as sugar if I’m not being careful.
+Also, I need to avoid eating too much salt and fat since these can become as addictive as sugar if I’m not being careful.